fengtan/ldap-explorer/README.md

 ```
 - make sure the code is well documented and consistent
 - explain Base DN, see that documentation drupal provides
-- list alternatives in README.md (container-based software I listed in jira, as well as Jxplorer)
+- list alternatives in README.md (container-based software I listed in jira, as well as Jxplorer) ; also http://www.ldapexplorer.com/ which requires a license
 - explain all commands accessible from the command palette
 - explain connections end up in user settings by default, you can add those to workspace settings or devcontainer.json if you like
 - anonymous bind: just leave binddn and bindpwd empty when creating a connection